metagenomics/denbi-nanopore-training/docs/read_qc/ReadMapping_2.rst

     -m INT   Set minimum interval size for CSI indices to 2^INT [14] -@ INT   Sets the number of threads [none]

+If you are stuck - get help on the next page.

 References